 Alcohol in pregnancy

 Experts are not completely sure how much (if any) alcohol is safe during pregnancy.
-So, for that reason, the chief medical officer advises that, while you are pregnant, you should not drink any alcohol at all to reduce the risks to your unborn baby.
+For that reason the chief medical officer advises that, while you are pregnant, you should not drink any alcohol at all to reduce the risks to your unborn baby.

-Drinking alcohol while pregnant can cause long-term harm to your baby, and the more you drink, the higher the risk.
+Drinking alcohol while pregnant can cause long-term harm to your baby.
+The more you drink, the higher the risk.

 When you drink alcohol, it passes through the placenta to the baby.
 Their liver develops late in the pregnancy, so they will be unable to process the alcohol, and this can severely affect their health and development.